IVSoftware/populate-dgv-on-thread/readme.md

-What I would suggest is making a Task whenever the `textbox.Text` changes that will execute a new query on the database, but then only update the `DataGridView` if we're sure all of the pending queries have run.
+What I would suggest is making an `async` handler for the `textbox.TextChanged` event.
+Make note of the keystroke count going before awaiting a "cooling off" period for rapid typing.
+If the count is the same before and after awaiting this delay it indicates that typing is sufficiently stable to perform a query.
 I have mocked this out using `sqlit-net-pcl` for the sake of expediency.
 The DGV is bound to a `DataSource` that is a `BindingList<Game>`.
 The `OnLoad` override of `MainForm` initializes the `DataGridView`, then whatever database server you're using.
 The last thing is to subscribe to the `TextChanged` event and this is where all the where all the action takes place.

 ```
 protected override void OnLoad(EventArgs e)